Payroll-Engine/PayrollEngine.Backend/README.md

 ## C# Script Compiler
 The business logic defined by the business in C# is compiled into binary files (assemblies) by the backend using [Roslyn](https://github.com/dotnet/roslyn).
 This procedure has a positive effect on the runtime performance, so that even extensive calculations can be performed sufficiently quickly.
 At runtime, the backend keeps the assemblies in a cache.
 To optimize memory usage, unused assemblies are periodically deleted (application setting `AssemblyCacheTimeout`).

+You can use the 'InitializeScriptCompiler' application setting to start the Roslyn engine when the application starts, thereby eliminating the runtime delay.

+To perform a more in-depth analysis, set the `DumpCompilerSources` application setting to force the C# script compiler to save the source scripts of the compilation as disk files.
+These files are stored in the `ScriptDump` folder within the application folder, ordered by function type and dump date.

 ## Solution projects
 The.NET Core application consists of the following projects: